Toss Things Out for a Healthier Life

 While you're going through your cupboards, get rid of clear, rigid plastic containers that are stamped with a 7 or "pc."
 The "pc" means they're made with polycarbonate and those containers are more likely to have BPA in them.

 BPA stands for Bisphenol A and it's an organic compound used to make polycarbonate plastic and epoxy resins, along with other applications.
 In 2008, BPA was linked to dozens of health-related problems including heart disease, obesity, behavioral problems in children and even cancer.
-Heating plastic containers with BPA in the microwave or cleaning them in a dishwasher can cause leeching of the chemical that you want to avoid.
+Heating plastic containers with BPA in the microwave or cleaning them in a dishwasher can cause leaching of the chemical that you want to avoid.

 In the bathroom get rid of that toothbrush every two to three months.
 As they age, the bristles wear down and they're less effective at cleaning.
-To prevent the spread of germs, you also want to store you toothbrush somewhere it can easily air dry, without coming into contact with other family members toothbrushes.
+To prevent the spread of germs, you also want to store your toothbrush somewhere it can easily air dry, without coming into contact with other family members toothbrushes.

 Call for a FREE Consultation (305) 296-3434